-Tel Yodfat and Mount Atzmon offer various lovely round trails that walk through the Hellenistic city of Jotapata and the surrounding mountains.
-Let’s begin exploring!
+Tel Yodfat and Mount Atzmon offer various lovely loop trails through the Hellenistic city of Jotapata and the surrounding mountains.

 Table Of Contents

 - 3 Directions

 - 4 Opening Hours